DOMESTIC AIR PRESSURE & TIGHTNESS TESTING

 Take depressurised measurements from inside the building.
 Check for air leakage paths.

-Results will be provided verbally to the client once the air pressure test has been completed.
-Certification will be issued within 24 hours of testing.
+Provided verbally to the client once the air pressure test has been completed.
+Certification will be issued within 24 hours.

 No sealing around skirting and windows